 You can see the path of the needle here.
 This is how you form a backstitch.
-Each time you go down next to the end of the last stitch, and come up two stitch lengths ahead.
+Each time you go down next to the end of the last stitch and come up two stitch lengths ahead.

 Using a backstitch, you can cover all of the black lines without gaps showing through between the stitches.
-If you want the back to look as nice as the front, check out Mollie’s series of post on keeping your embroidery neat and tidy.
+If you want the back to look as nice as the front, check out Mollie’s series of posts on keeping your embroidery neat and tidy.

 So now I just need to decide how to finish it.
-It could make a really pretty pocket for a tote bag or I could frame it and use as part of a gallery wall I’m planning.
+It could make a really pretty pocket for a tote bag or I could frame it and use it as part of a gallery wall I’m planning.